Harrison1/unrealcpp-com/src/pages/blog/post-45-healthbar-ui.md

 }
 ```

 The next two functions will deal with the Magic's timeline curve.
-The `SetMagicValue` function will run in conjunction with the timline changing the `Magic` and `MagicPercentage` values as the timeline progressess.
+The `SetMagicValue` function will run in conjunction with the timeline changing the `Magic` and `MagicPercentage` values as the timeline progresses.
 The `SetMagicState` function is called after the timeline finishes, this will revert the desired values and gun material back to their respective default values.

 #### magic functions
 ```cpp